What Is a Promissory Note? Definition and How It Works

 Vehicle Promissory Note

 A vehicle promissory note creates a binding document that promises a borrower will pay a lender for a car or other type of vehicle.
-This agreement can be between two individuals or a borrower and a conventional lender, such as a bank.
+This agreement can be between two individuals or between a borrower and a conventional lender, such as a bank.

-Aside from repayment terms and conditions, it’s important to include the vehicle’s make, model, year, body, and VIN in a promissory note.
+In addition to repayment terms and conditions, it’s important to include the vehicle’s make, model, year, body, and VIN in a promissory note.

 Personal Loan Promissory Note

-It’s not uncommon to sign a promissory note when acquiring a personal loan from a traditional lender.
+It’s not uncommon to sign a promissory note when you’re acquiring a personal loan from a traditional lender.

-A promissory note can also be used for a personal loan between friends and family.
+A promissory note can also be used for a personal loan between friends or family.
 Formalizing the loan amount and repayment terms through a promissory note can help avoid disagreement and protect both parties down the line.
 Compared with typical personal loan requirements, a promissory note can be a more flexible financing option.

 Having financial information like credit score and proof of income at the ready can streamline getting approved for a personal loan.